pvtrov/distributed-systems/rest_api/README.md

 # :sparkles: Horoscope API App :sparkles:

 This FastAPI application serves as a tool for generating today's horoscope.
 You can simply select your zodiac sign to receive a personalized horoscope prediction.

+App accepts input and generates horoscopes in Polish language.

 ---